KasTheTrash/Cuser/README.md

 # Cuser
-A secure user management system built with Python/Tkinter and PostgreSQL, featuring bcrypt password encryption, multi-level permissions, and a modern GUI interface.
-Part of the StoreManager Pro suite.
+A secure user creation utility built with Python/Tkinter and PostgreSQL, featuring bcrypt password encryption, multi-level permissions, and a modern GUI interface.